Qualifications : BE (

 the arrival of the Latercus in

-computistical parameters and Roman origin of the Latercus, the 84-year Paschal
+the supposed computistical parameters and Roman origin of the Latercus, the 84-year Paschal

 tradition followed by the early Insular churches, and the alleged forged status